dart-lang/site-www/src/tools/dart-info.md

 $ dart info
 ```

+For example, on macOS,
-The output on a macOS computer will look similar to the following:
+the output looks similar to the following:

 ```nocode
 #### General info